viafintech/Barzahlen-Ruby/README.md

 In sandbox mode you can manually trigger a `paid` or `expired` webhook request in the [Control Center App][control_center_app].

-The webhook request is also signed as normal requests to the api with the aforementioned `payment_key`.
+The webhook request is also signed as normal requests to the API with the aforementioned `payment_key`.
 But don't worry about the signature check because this library will take care of it.

 If the signature check is failing a **Barzahlen::Error::SignatureError** is raised.